 If you don’t already have your products created, now is the time to get started.
 The minimum number of items you need for your shop to go live is one, but I definitely suggest showcasing more than that.
 This is just my personal recommendation, but I think 12-28 is a good number to start with.
 I have noticed that more items usually leads to more sales.
 If you don’t have quite enough items to fill 12 spots, consider creating a few listings for custom, made-to-order items that can be created after your customer has purchased it, or a special deal like “Buy 2, Get 2 Free!”

-Step 5: Take high quality photos
+Step 5: Take high-quality photos

 Step 6: Write a killer description

 The counterpart to your photos, this is the place where you provide your customers with everything they need to know about the product they are about to purchase.
-In addition to the description of your item, you will also want to include relevant information like the size, color, and materials used to create your product.
+In addition to the description of your item, you will also want to include relevant information such as the size, color, and materials used to create your product.
 It’s important to include your turnaround time, shipping time, a return policy and special instructions if you are selling something custom.
 A great strategy that a lot of Etsy sellers use is to promote your own products within your listing.
 For example, at the bottom of your description, you may want to include a note that says “If you are looking for a handpainted vase to match your new plate, you can find our entire collection here <insert link>.”

 Step 7: Price your products

 Before you go looking at what other people are charging, make note of the money you have spent to create your item, what it is going to cost for you to package it, ship it, and then add .20 (the cost to list an item on Etsy).
-This may be a no brainer but make sure the amount you are going to charge is more than what you’ve spent to make it.
+This may be a no-brainer but make sure the amount you are going to charge is more than what you’ve spent to make it.
 Factor in the time you’ve put into creating your item, or the time you will be spending if you are offering custom-made products.
 THEN do some research and see what other shops in your niche are charging.
-Keep in mind that pricing yourself below everyone else is not a great strategy, even if you are just starting out— you don’t want to give the impression that your items are worth less (unless they legitimately are).
+Keep in mind that pricing yourself below everyone else is not a great strategy, even if you are just starting out— you don’t want to give the impression that your items are low quality (unless they legitimately are).

 Step 8: Do keyword research

 This is when you need to think like a buyer.
 Imagine you were shopping for your item.
 What would you type into that Etsy search bar?
-Although Etsy limits the amount of characters we can use for our keywords, it’s great to use phrases rather than words, when we can get them to fit.
+Although Etsy limits the number of characters we can use for our keywords, it’s great to use phrases rather than words, when we can get them to fit.
 For example, instead of using the keyword “blue”, “vintage blue teacup” would be a lot more effective in helping a buyer find your item.
 Keep in mind what I mentioned in Step 1— take note of what those all-star sellers are using for their keywords!

 Step 9: Prepare for Shipping